hanansuk/hanansuk/README.md

 🎵 I currently work for TikTok as a Data Scientist

-❓ Ask me about anything related to performance marketing, data and what's in between
+❓ Ask me about anything related to performance marketing, user metrics, data and what's in between

 <br/>